 The legal process of filing a personal injury claim may be more challenging than you initially expected, especially when a defendant’s liability seems perfectly obvious.
 The reality is that the personal injury statutes are quite strict when it comes to the requirements a plaintiff must satisfy in pursuit of compensation for their damages.

-The Ewing Law Group is a team of top lawyers serving Placer County clients in a wide range of cases.
+The Ewing Law Group, PC is a team of top lawyers serving Placer County clients in a wide range of cases.
 We have built a solid professional record of successful cases thanks to our firm’s commitment to delivering individualized legal solutions to each client we represent after taking time to get to know them and the effects their injuries have had on their lives.
 If you are struggling in the aftermath of any personal injury in Placer County, a personal injury attorney is the best resource to consult if you want to better understand your options for legal recourse.

 It is technically possible to file a personal injury claim in Placer County without an attorney, but you face quite a few risks in doing so.
 You may manage to satisfy the case’s requirements but doing so while managing your medical needs and the economic impact of the accident would be tremendously challenging.
 You would also be unlikely to secure as much compensation as an experienced Placer County personal injury attorney could get for you, and you would face additional risks when it comes to reaching a suitable conclusion to your recovery efforts.